 Allopurinol is a medication used to prevent gout attacks.
-It works by dissolving uric acid crystals slowly, over several months, by lowering uric acid in the blood.
-Allopurinol lowers the amount of uric acid that the body makes.
+It works by reducing the amount of uric acid your body makes, which then lowers it in the blood.
 After several months of low uric acid levels, the uric acid crystals dissolve, reducing the risk of gout attacks.
 However, while uric acid crystals are dissolving, the risk of gout attacks is increased for a few months.
 To prevent gout attacks in the first few months of taking allopurinol, anti-inflammatory medications such as colchicine and NSAIDs may be added until the risk decreases.

 Allopurinol is usually taken in the morning with food and water.
-Because dehydration can worsen gout, it is important to stay hydrated while taking allopurinol.
-Allopurinol lowers uric acid levels within a few days; however, it may take up to 6 months before crystallized uric acid dissolves, if uric acid levels are lowered enough (to less than 6 mg/dl).
-Allopurinol is usually started at lower dose and increased over time to reach an acceptable uric acid level.
+Because dehydration can worsen gout it is important to stay hydrated while taking allopurinol.
+Allopurinol lowers uric acid levels within a few days; however, it may take up to 6 months before crystallized uric acid dissolves.
+For most people the goal of their uric acid level blood test is less than 6 mg/dL.
+Allopurinol is usually started at low dose and increased over time to reach an acceptable uric acid level.

 The most significant side effect for allopurinol is the risk of an allergic reaction.
+This risk is rare.
 If you develop any skin itching, rashes or hives, you should discontinue allopurinol immediately and inform your provider.
 Allopurinol is safe to use in chronic kidney disease but start doses must be low and slowly increased over time.

-Written March 2019 by Suleman Bhana, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2022 by Ali Duarte Garcia, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.